isc-projects/isc-dnssec-guide/doc/recipes.rst

                    NS SOA RRSIG DNSKEY NSEC3PARAM )
    ...

-Our example used four parameters: 1, 0, 10, and 1234567890ABCDEF, in the
+Our example used four parameters: 1, 0, 10, and 1234567890ABCDEF, in
-order they appeared.
+order.
 1 represents the algorithm, 0 represents the opt-out flag, 10 represents the number of iterations, and 1234567890abcdef is the salt.
 To learn more about each of these parameters, please see :ref:`advanced_discussions_nsec3param`.